 What Is Remote Desktop Protocol (RDP)?

-Remote Desktop Protocol (RDP) is the protocol that controls the operation of a personal computer from a remote location.
-The protocol is intended to provide users access to their computers in order to administer them, share files and other resources, and perform other types of tasks.
+Remote Desktop Protocol (RDP) is a network communication protocol developed by Microsoft that enables you to connect securely and control a computer or virtual machine from a remote location.
+The protocol is intended to provide users with remote access to computers in order to administer them, share files and other resources, perform troubleshooting and other types of tasks.

-To connect to any remote desktop gateways on-premises, a client can utilize a browser or a remote desk client over the Internet.
-While these are predicated on using RDP via HTTPS, the danger is only substantially reduced as compared to using RDP directly.
+To connect to any remote desktop gateways, a client can utilize a browser or a remote desk client over the Internet.

 The stages of an RDP connection are as follows: